middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 d.
 Possession, production, or provision of false ID.

-i.
+e.
 Administering tobacco, tobacco substitutes, or tobacco paraphernalia to individuals against their will and/or without their knowledge.

-j.
+f.
 Unsafe consumption and/or impairment.

 See also Middlebury's "[No Smoking Policy](/pages/i-policies-for-all/health-safety/no-smoking)"